-Alzheimer’s patients also face problems with completing routine tasks.
-They may struggle with simple chores such as driving, reaching home, managing budgets, locating grocery stores, etc.
+Those suffering from Alzheimer’s often face difficulty with completing routine tasks.
+They may struggle with simple chores such as driving, remembering how to get back home, managing budgets, even locating their usual grocery store.

-It has been observed that patients with Alzheimer's may be unable to read properly, judge the distance or determine the color contrast.
+It has been observed that patients with Alzheimer's may be unable to read properly, judge distance, or determine color contrast.

-The basic conversation becomes a task for people with the disease.
-They are unable to recall the right word from their vocabulary to fit in situations.
-They stop mid-conversation or repeat the same sentence several times.
+Seemingly basic conversations may become a task for people with Alzheimer’s disease.
+They can often be unable to recall the right word from their vocabulary, abruptly stop speaking mid-conversation, or repeat the same sentence several times.

-Alzheimer’s patients misplace their things and blame others for stealing it.
-They keep their belongings in one place and search for it somewhere else.
-They usually forget and are unable to locate the items.
+Alzheimer’s patients may often misplace their things, and potentially blame others for stealing their misplaced belongings, as they can often become agitated when they can’t find what they are looking for.
+They may even intentionally keep their belongings in one place and still search for them somewhere else.

-Confusion, suspicion, anxiety, and agitation can easily be spotted in patients suffering from Alzheimer’s.
-They tend to feel uncomfortable at their home, workplace or other known places.
+Confusion, suspicion, anxiety, and agitation frequently manifest in patients with Alzheimer’s even if they previously did not use to display those personality traits.
+They tend to feel uncomfortable even while in their own home, workplace, or other familiar places.

-Detachment from hobbies, social gathering, physical activities can easily be observed in Alzheimer’s disease.
-Patients struggle with playing their favorite games/sports or engaging in other social activities, which disconnects them to their friend circle.
+Detachment from hobbies, social gatherings, and physical activities are typical of individuals suffering from Alzheimer’s disease.
+Patients may struggle with playing their favorite games, sports, or engaging in other social activities, which could result in disconnecting them from their friend circles.

-Alzheimer’s has no cure till date, but an early diagnosis can help to lower the progression of the disease by medicines.
-Medications play an essential part in the treatment of Alzheimer’s disease by providing relief against some symptoms and helping them maintain their independence for longer.
-Studies suggest that CBD also helps in maintaining the circadian rhythm by helping patients with their sleep and providing relaxation.
+Alzheimer’s has no cure to date, but an early diagnosis can help to lower the progression of the disease through proper medical care.
+Medications play an essential part in the treatment of Alzheimer’s disease by providing relief against some symptoms and helping them maintain their independence.